-This course provides an overview of the administrative, legislative and operational elements of Homeland Security programs.
-Topics surveyed include: bioterrorism, pandemic influenza, nuclear security, biometric aspects of the US-VISIT Program, intersection of homeland security and immigration and suicide bombings as well as a review of the history, policies, programs and internal processes of the Department of Homeland Security, the National Strategy for Homeland Security and the Alabama State Homeland Security Strategy.
+Overview of the administrative, legislative, and operational elements of Homeland Security programs and the internal associated processes including a review of the history of Department of Homeland Security, policies, and programs.
+Provides an overview of homeland security topics including: bioterrorism (attacks with contagious agents such as smallpox or non-contagious agents such as anthrax, and attacks on the food supply), pandemic influenza, nuclear security at ports and around cities, the biometric aspects of the US-VISIT Program, the intersection of homeland security and immigration, and suicide bombings.
+Special overview also includes The National Strategy for Homeland Security and Alabama State Homeland Security Strategy.
 Code C